Sunday Lunch At The White Lodge Hotel, Filey – AD

 The White Lodge Hotel is perfectly situated at the end, or the beginning if you prefer, of The Crescent.
-A road adorned with Instagram-friendly white homes and hotels, over looking some beautiful gardens and below that, The Beach road and pretty self-explanatory, the beach.
+A road adorned with Instagram-friendly white homes and hotels, overlooking some beautiful gardens and below that, The Beach road and pretty self-explanatory, the beach.

 It’s always nice eating at places that appreciate their visitors wanting to know where their food has come from.
 More so from a business perspective, it’s great knowing local businesses support each other.
 It was great to see this is the case with White Lodge.
 At the bottom of their menus, was a statement saying this, which actually made us a little excited for our main course.
 The supplier, Glaves of Brompton, is one of our favourite butchers whom we use ourselves.

-With a choice of Butternut Squash soup, Breaded Fish cakes, Chicken Pate or Melon Pearls, I decided on the Breaded Fish Cakes for starter.
+With a choice of Butternut Squash soup, Breaded Fish cakes, Chicken Pate or Melon Pearls, I decided on the Breaded Fish Cakes for a starter.
 The cakes came well presented and accompanied by a small pot of homemade tartare sauce.

 Although breaded, the cakes had a crunchy exterior, so had possibly been fried, however, this was not evident at all through taste.
-Although they were fish, they were a little tasteless and could of done with a bit more fish, but, as a starter, they filled the hole.
+Although they were fish, they were a little tasteless and could have done with a bit more fish, but, as a starter, they filled the hole.
 The tartare sauce was amazing and definitely made the dish.

 Desserts.
 The choices were: Apple Pie, Blackberry Eton mess, Honey Creme Brûlée and Vanilla cheesecake.
 I opted for the cheesecake, which came, as you can see, well presented on a plate with a strawberry and a dollop of chocolate sauce.
-I’m not entirely sure on the strawberry and chocolate sauce, whether it ‘goes’ with the cheesecake, but if anything it added some colour.
+I wasn’t entirely on board with the strawberry and chocolate sauce, but if anything it added some colour.
 The cheesecake itself was perfectly sized and ratio od base to topping.
 Very light and fluffy.